Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 And he still had the happy ordeal of the women he loved to come.
 Gods, he wasn’t even sure he could lift his head, let alone…

 Three, now.
-Naydra and Leela had befriended Maaryi, an absolute *specimen* of a brownfur woman, one statuesque enough to make even Myun blush---they were apparently fast friends at the commune.
+Naydra and Leela had befriended Maaryi, an absolute *specimen* of a brownfur woman, one statuesque enough to make even Myun blush - they were apparently fast friends at the commune.
 She was beautiful, athletic and powerful…and like Myun she was bubbly and simple, but not at all stupid.
 She was so unlike the other two they all became fast, instant friends.

 And like any good brownfur, she didn’t take no for an answer.